 [80.
 Deleted by No. 23 of 2009 s.
 17.]

 80A.
-Impounding offence (driving) by previous offender, court may confiscate vehicle used in
+Confiscation of vehicles used in certain impounding offences (driving)

-(1) A court that convicts a person of an impounding offence (driving) may, by order, confiscate the vehicle used in the offence.
+(1) A court that convicts a person of an impounding offence (driving) may, by order and in accordance with subsection (2), (3) or (4), confiscate the vehicle used in the offence.

+(2) A court may make an order if it is satisfied that —

+(a) the offence was committed in a school zone; or

+(b) the offence was committed in a confiscation zone other than a school zone and the commission of the offence resulted in, or was likely to result in —

+(i) members of the public experiencing harassment, intimidation, fear or alarm; or

+(ii) damage to any property, including the road;

+or

+(c) the commission of the offence involved the driving of the vehicle at 90 km/h or more above the speed limit.

+(3) The court may make the order if it is satisfied that —

+(a) the offence was committed in a confiscation zone; and

+(b) in the 5 years before the day on which the offence was committed the person was convicted of a previous impounding offence (driving) which was committed in a confiscation zone.

-(2) A court is not to make an order under subsection (1) unless it is satisfied that in the 5 years before the day on which the offence was committed the person was convicted of 2 previous impounding offences (driving).
+(4) The court may make the order if it is satisfied that in the 5 years before the day on which the offence was committed the person was convicted of 2 previous impounding offences (driving).

-[Section 80A inserted by No. 10 of 2004 s.
-13.]
+[Section 80A inserted by No. 51 of 2016 s.
+31.]